majagrubic/maggiesfitness/content/posts/2020-03-17--exercising-in-time-of-the-coronavirus/index.md

 ---
-title: Exercising in Time of Coronavirus
+title: Exercising in Time of the Coronavirus
 category: "motivation"
 cover: woman-exercising-3.png
 author: maggie